-Students accepted into the Nursing Program are required to have the following in place prior to the fall semester in which the courses begin:
+Students accepted into the Nursing Program are required to have the following in place prior to the semester in which the courses begin:

-- Satisfactory physical examination, including immunizations, titers and TB testing are required of all students for each year in the program. - Proof of hepatitis B vaccination or a signed declination with admissions credentials. - COVID 19 vaccination and booster - Performance Standards met with or without reasonable accommodations for the school and clinical setting - Basic Life Support Certification for the Healthcare Professional: American Heart Association. - Compliance with established dress code. - Professional liability insurance offered through SUNY Ulster. - Satisfactory certified background check and drug screening.
+- Satisfactory clinical requirements are required of all students to maintain clinical compliance for each year in the program. e.g. physical examination, including immunizations, titers, hepatitis B, and tuberculosis testing/ risk assessment. - Standards of practice met with or without reasonable accommodations for the school and clinical setting - American Heart Association's Basic Life Support Certification for the Healthcare Professional. - Compliance with established dress code. - Satisfactory certified background check and drug screening.